ForNeVeR/Hammerfest/README.md

 # dotnet run --project Hammerfest.Server
 ```

+It reads the configuration from the `appsettings.json` file.

+The server performs the following operations:
-It will temporarily override the contents of `%SystemRoot%\System32\drivers\etc\hosts` file, adding the server host to it.
+- Temporarily overrides the contents of `%SystemRoot%\System32\drivers\etc\hosts` file, adding the server host to it.

+  Pass `false` in the `Dns.Enable` configuration file if this is unwanted.
+- Starts a ServServ HTTP implementation on port `80`.

 Press `Ctrl+C` to terminate the server.

 Legal Disclaimers
 -----------------

-_Thanks to the [OpenSAGE][opensage] project for some ideas on wording in this section._
+_Thanks to _

 - This project is not affiliated with or endorsed by EA in any way.
 Command & Conquer is a trademark of Electronic Arts.
 - This project is non-commercial.
 The source code is available for free and always will be.